Khaled1771/TheUltimate-CI-CD/terraform/README.md

-# Enterprise CI/CD Infrastructure
+# board-game CI/CD Infrastructure

-This repository contains the Terraform configuration for setting up a complete enterprise-grade CI/CD infrastructure on AWS.
+This repository contains the Terraform configuration for setting up a complete board-game-grade CI/CD infrastructure on AWS.
 The infrastructure is designed to be scalable, secure, and follows AWS best practices.

 ## Architecture Overview